 These three are the most used.
 These personality tests and preference assessments differ in several ways.
 The differences include the ease of administering them and the kind of personality traits or mind process they reveal.
 The more meaningful preference assessments for businesses are those that identify how an individual interacts with others, what motivates them, how they process information, and how they perform under given conditions.

-The DISC is a behaviour-based personality assessment, which is one of the best-known creations of American psychologist William Moulton Marston.
+DiSC is a behaviour-based personality assessment, which is one of the best-known creations of American psychologist William Moulton Marston.
 He lived between 1893 and 1947.
 Other creations of Professor Marston are the early version of the lie detector and the comic book superheroine Wonder Woman.
 DiSC is a self-reported data preference assessment that uses two pairs of primary traits to determine someone’s personality type.
 According to DISC, someone is either Outgoing or Reserved and either Task-oriented or People-oriented.

 The following are the four personality types that come out the two pairs of primary traits: